To view our terms and conditions click on the labels below:

 A new Schools' Framework Agreement is now available.
 This agreement will only need to be signed once and will remain open unless either the school of the music service terminates the agreement.
 The Agreement will be sent to your school for electronic signature.
 Thereafter school will purchase their services on an annual basis in advance, and use a buy-as-you-go process for additional services throughout the year.

-Terms and conditions for instrumental/vocal tuition in schools and music centres
+Terms and conditions for instrumental/vocal tuition in schools

 For the purpose of this agreement a ‘term’ refers to a three term academic year: autumn, spring and summer.